 μὴ (partic) "Not" is from me , which is the negative used in prohibitions and expressions of doubt meaning "not" and "no." As οὐ (ou) negates fact and statement; μή rejects, οὐ denies; μή is relative, οὐ absolute; μή subjective, οὐ objective.

 φοβεῖσθε. (verb 2nd pl pres imperat/ind mp) "Be...afraid" is phobeo, which means to "put to flight. ""terrify", "alarm", "frighten," and in the passive, "be put to flight", "be seized with fear," be frightened", "stand in awe of" (of persons)", "dread (of persons)," and "fear or fear about something."

 Be of good cheer: "Be of good cheer" is tharseo) which means "fear not", "have courage", "have confidence", "have no fear," and "make bold."
 This is the verb form of the Greek noun that means "boldness," "confidence," and "courage."

 it This word does not exist in the Greek.
 The form of the verb is the first person, not the third-person.

 is "Is" is from the verb that means "to be,""to exist", "to be the case," and "is possible."
 The form is first person present, so "I am."

 I; The pronoun "I" is added to add emphasis.
 It is unnecessary because the first-person indication is part of the verb ending.
 Jesus sometimes uses this pronoun humorously to refer to himself.

-not The negative used here is the Greek negative of a subjective opinion.
+not The negative used here is the Greek negative of a subjective opinion, commands, and requests.
 This is also the negative used with commands and requests.
 The sense is that "you don't want" to do something, not that it isn't done or don't think something that might be true.
 If it wasn't done or wasn't true, the objective negative of fact would be used.